Washington Post fires reporter in center of online battle

 While it was consuming attention, another Post reporter, Lisa Rein, tweeted to Sonmez: “please stop.”

-Sonmez, who worked in the early 2010s, left and rejoined, sued the Post and its top editors last year, charging discrimination in barring her from covering stories related to sexual assault after she had previously gone public as an assault victim herself.
+Sonmez, who worked at the Post in the early 2010s, left and rejoined, sued the Post and its top editors last year, charging discrimination in barring her from covering stories related to sexual assault after she had previously gone public as an assault victim herself.

 “The same is true of your baseless derision directed to our policies and practices, and our commitment to a safe and supportive work environment,” he wrote.